-Motivated by the need to support monitoring applications, as well as active Web services, both of which involve the processing of update streams by continuous queries, in this paper we studied the different aspects that affect the QoD of these applications.
+Motivated by the need to support active Web services which involved the processing of update streams by continuous queries, in this paper we studied the different aspects that affect the QoD of these services.
 In particular, we focused on the freshness of the output data stream and identified that both the properties of queries, i.e., cost and selectivity, as well as the properties of the input update streams, i.e., variability of updates, have a significant impact on freshness.

-Our major contribution is a new approach to scheduling multiple queries in Data Stream Management Systems.
-Our approach exploits both properties of queries and input data streams in order to maximize the freshness of output data streams.
-We proposed a new scheduling policy called Freshness-Aware Scheduling of Multiple Continuous Queries (FAS-MCQ) and a weighted version of it that supports applications in which queries have different priorities.
-We have experimentally evaluated our proposed FAS-MCQ policy against scheduling policies used in current DSMS prototypes as well as Web servers.
-Our experiments show that FAS-MCQ can increase freshness by up to 50% compared to the existing policies.

-Our next step is to study the problem of maximizing the freshness when MCQ plans include shared operators as well as join operators.
-Additionally, we are planning to investigate the relation between QoD and QoS provided by DSMSs.
+For this reason, we have proposed and experimentally evaluated a new scheduling policy for continuous queries that exploits all of these aspects to maximize the freshness of the output data stream.
+Our proposed Freshness-Aware Scheduling of Multiple Continuous Queries (FAS-MCQ) policy can increase freshness by up to 50% compared to existing scheduling policies used in Web servers.
+Our next step is to study the problem when MCQ plans include shared operators as well as join operators.